injms/yaled/readme.md

 # Yaled
 <small>It's delay backwards.</small>

-Totally inspired by [Deelay.me](http://www.deelay.me) and [Atwood's Law](https://blog.codinghorror.com/the-principle-of-least-power).
+Totally inspired by Deelay.me (now defunct) and [Atwood's Law](https://blog.codinghorror.com/the-principle-of-least-power).

 This is a delay proxy, allowing you to test what happens when one or more assets load slowly.
 Useful for breaking things.

 ## Install
-Requires Node (tested on v8.6.0) and Yarn (tested on 1.2.1).
+Requires Node (tested on v8.6.0 and v20.17.0).

-Clone the repo, then `yarn install` to get the dependencies.
+Clone the repo, then `npm install` to get the dependencies.

 Then it's `node server.js` to run.